 Los Angeles-Hollywood-Beverly Hills-Venice Line;

-This book consists primarily of B&W photographs with extensive captions augmented with maps and advertising reproductions.
+This book consists primarily of Black-and-White photographs with extensive captions augmented with maps and advertising reproductions.

 Golden West Books, softcover, 142 pages, standard landscape book 10 x 8 in., Black-and-White photographs.